mdelobelle/metadatamenu/docs/controls.md

 - bulk insert missing fields (for all fileClasses, or or one fileClass in particular)

 The icon of the button can be customized in the fileClass with the higher priority (see [icon](/fileclasses/#iconfield) )

+The visibility of the button can be managed in the plugin [settings](settings.md#show-extra-button-to-access-metadata-menu-form)